 Abstract

-The American Fisheries Act of 1998 established permanent sector allocations in the Bering Sea and Aleutian Islands region pollock (Theragra chalcogramma) fishery and allowed the creation of, by contract, individual vessel allocations within each sector.
-The result was an increase in profitability to the vessel owners and to the fishery as a whole.
-Recent heightened concern about bycatches of Chinook salmon (Oncorhynchus tshawytscha) in the pollock fishery has led to the imposition, effective 2011, of a bycatch cap.
-Under this cap, the pollock fishery will be closed immediately if the Chinook salmon bycatch cap is exceeded.
-The potentially binding limits on Chinook salmon bycatch threaten to reignite the race-for-fish and dissipate the substantial profits that characterize the current fishery.
-Moreover, because bycatch rates are crude proxies for Chinook salmon abundance, a simple cap could have the perverse consequence of being most restrictive when Chinook salmon are relatively abundant and least restrictive when Chinook salmon are rare and in most need of protection.
-We show that a particular form of individual bycatch quota, the Individual Tradable Encounter Credit (ITEC), can provide an incentive to avoid Chinook salmon bycatch even when the hard cap is not binding, while concurrently minimizing the cost of Chinook salmon avoidance.
+The American Fisheries Act of 1998 established permanent sector allocations in the Bering Sea and Aleutian Islands region pollock (Theragra chalcogramma) fishery and allowed the creation of individual vessel allocations within each sector, resulting in increased profitability to vessel owners and to the fishery as a whole.
+Recent concern about bycatches of Chinook salmon (Oncorhynchus tshawytscha) by the pollock fishery has led to the future imposition of a bycatch cap effective 2011, wherein the fishery will be closed if the cap is exceeded.
+Hard limits on Chinook salmon bycatch threaten to reignite the race-for-fish and dissipate the substantial profits that currently characterize the Pollock fishery.
+They also have perverse consequences for Chinook salmon by being most restrictive when salmon are relatively abundant and least restrictive when salmon are rare and in most need of protection.
+Here we show that a comprehensive incentive plan involving the allocation and trading of a particular form of individual bycatch quota, the Individual Tradable Encounter Credit (ITEC), can protect Chinook salmon even when the hard cap is not binding, while concurrently minimizing the industry cost of Chinook salmon avoidance.

 Keywords: Salmon bycatch, Pollock fishery, Market-based incentives, Individual Tradable Encounter Credits

-JEL Classification Codes: Introduction
+JEL Classification Codes:

+Shortened Abstract

+Recent concern about bycatches of Chinook salmon (Oncorhynchus tshawytscha) by the pollock (Theragra chalcogramma) fishery has led to the future imposition of a bycatch cap effective 2011, wherein the fishery will be closed if the cap is exceeded.
+Hard limits on Chinook salmon bycatch appear reasonable, however, they threaten to reignite the race-for-fish and dissipate the substantial profits that currently characterize the pollock fishery.
+They also have perverse consequences for Chinook salmon by being most restrictive when salmon are relatively abundant and least restrictive when salmon are rare and in most need of protection.
+Here we show that a comprehensive incentive plan involving the allocation and trading of a particular form of individual bycatch quota, the Individual Tradable Encounter Credit (ITEC), protects Chinook salmon even when the hard cap is not binding, while concurrently minimizing the industry cost of Chinook salmon avoidance.
+Under this plan, incentives for bycatch avoidance are strongest when salmon are rare, and reflect the true cost of salmon bycatch Introduction

+The Industry: